MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/interop-winrt-cx.md

 ## The **from_cx** and **to_cx** functions

 Here's a source code listing of a header file named `interop_helpers.h`, containing two conversion helper functions.
+As you gradually port your project, there will be parts still in C++/CX, and parts that you've ported to C++/WinRT.
+You can use these helper functions to convert objects to and from C++/CX and C++/WinRT in your project at the boundary points between those two parts.

-The following sections explain the functions, and how to create and use the header file in your project.
+The sections that follow the code listing explain the two functions, and how to create and use the header file in your project.

 ```cppwinrt
 // interop_helpers.h